 How do I select and check out materials at the Drive-Up Window?

 Select your items by placing a hold – either by calling the Library during business hours or online 24/7 through the Library catalog.
 When your hold is ready, you will receive a notice by your preferred method (phone, email or text) and then you may come to the Drive-Up Window to pick up your materials.
 Please note, due to high demand, some materials may not be available right away.
-Holds on materials from other libraries are not filled at this time.

 How do I get materials from another library?